Church Safety Statement

 Broadly speaking a church Safety Statement should contain:

-• Details of the responsibilities for managing health and safety and those who hold them
+• Details of the responsibilities for managing health and safety.

 • Details of any specific arrangements setting out what will be done practically.